brianyamasaki/japan2023-astro/src/content/destinations/tokyo/yakitori.md

     comment: Satoru, Yukoh, Nancy and Brian sitting in their booth.
 ---

-Nancy's friend Yukoh lived in Seattle for many years before moving back to Tokyo.
+Nancy's friend Yuko lived in Seattle for many years before moving back to Tokyo.
 She took us to an authentic yakitori bar.

 **Interesting Business Model:** The drinks are free for the first two hours as long as you keep ordering food (beer and mixed drinks as well as soft drinks).